This delicious passionfruit mousse recipe is easy to make and tastes superb.

 1 teaspoon caster sugar

-- Place gelatine sheets in bowl of water and allow to soften.
+1. Place gelatine sheets in a bowl of water and allow to soften.

-- Take gelatine from bowl, wring out exces water, then add to passionfruit juice and stir until gelatine dissolves.
+3. Take gelatine from the bowl and wring out the excess water.
+Then add to passionfruit juice and stir until gelatine dissolves.
 Set aside to cool to about room temperature.

-- the next step is to combine everything but you want to start off adding a spoonful of the egg whites and a spoonful of the cream to the passionfruit juice, then fold through until combined.
+7. The next step is to combine everything.
+But you want to start off by adding a spoonful of the egg white and a spoonful of the cream to the passionfruit juice.
+Then fold through until combined.

-- Spoon even amounts into 6 glass tumblers (or whatever you want to serve the mousse in), then place in fridge for at least 3 hours to set.
+9. Spoon even amounts into 6 glass tumblers (or whatever you want to serve the mousse in).
+Then place in the fridge for at least 3 hours to set.

-- Before serving, combine the pulp from 3 passionfruit with a teaspoon of caster sugar, and spoon over the top of the mousse.
+10. Before serving, combine the pulp from 3 passionfruit with a teaspoon of caster sugar.
+Spoon over the top of the mousse.

 So there you have it – the recipe for delicious passionfruit mousse.